 In aquarium lingo, a substrate is the substance you put on the bottom of the tank.
 If your betta fish is losing its color or showing other signs of stress, consider changing the substrate in your aquarium.
-Gravel is the easiest to maintain, but it may not be the best choice for your fish.
-If you use sand, be sure to rake it regularly.

 Adding lights to your aquarium can highlight your betta’s vibrant colors and make them stand out more against the backdrop of the tank.
 Bettas tend to thrive under LED aquarium lights and fluorescent lights.